Best Sump Pumps in Canada

 - 1/3 horsepower;

-The next item I want to mention in my review of the best sump pumps in Canada is the pedestal Superior Pump.
+Next on the list of the best sump pumps in Canada is the Superior Pump.
 You may think that this name is a bit too pretentious, but this model can pleasantly surprise you.

 It gets better: